-Greg Fordham heads FFI's Atlanta, Georgia office and is a very knowledgeable expert and consultant in the fields of computer forensics, e-discovery, computer security, and government contracts.
-Since 2001 he has worked on over 400 computer forensic, computer security, and e-discovery projects for both plaintiffs and defendants, although he has over 20 years experience as a forensic expert providing forensic auditing and accounting, computer forensics and e-discovery services. (see, Description of Selected Engagements to learn about some of Greg's projects)
+Greg Fordham heads FFI's Atlanta, Georgia office and is a very knowledgeable expert and consultant in the fields of computer forensics, e-discovery, and computer security.
+Since 2001 he has worked on over 500 computer forensic, computer security, and e-discovery projects for both plaintiffs and defendants, although he has over 20 years experience as a forensic expert providing computer forensics and e-discovery services. (see, Description of Selected Engagements to learn about some of Greg's projects)

 He has been accepted as an expert and testified more than 30 times in various Federal and State courts as well as in arbitrations.
 His appearances have involved depositions, trial and pre-trial hearings on matters ranging from less than $1 million to more than $1 billion.
 More than half of his testifying experiences have involved claims of purloined trade secrets.